Context¶

 The Context supports storing data as a Value or ValueHistory.
 A Value only stores the latest data object that was pushed to it.
 A ValueHistory stores every value it receives and assigns each a unique key, thus the values can be ordered by their adding time.

-How to add Values?
+How to add Values?¶

 Here we describe how a new Value can be created and added to the Context.
 Sample implementations can be found inside roboy.context.contextObjects packge.

-2. In the contextObjects directory, create a new class which inherits from the Value class.
-The final signature should look similar to: public class SampleValue extends Value<String> (replacing String with your type).
+contextObjectsdirectory, create a new class which inherits from the Value class.
+The final signature should look similar to:public class SampleValue extends Value<String>(replacing String with your type). - Add the new Value in the main class

-2. Make the value available over the enum Values within the Context class by adding a new element with your class name and stored data type.
-For example: SAMPLE_VALUE(SampleValue.class, String.class);
+Valueswithin the Context class by adding a new element with your class name and stored data type.
+For example:SAMPLE_VALUE(SampleValue.class, String.class);

-How to add ValueHistories?
+How to add ValueHistories?¶

 ValueHistories extend the functionality of Values by storing all data objects sent to them.
 Over the getNLastValues(int n) method, a map with several most recent data objects can be retrieved, including their ordering.